 This part of the project will last through mid-December.

 Adjacent residents and businesses will be receiving direct notifications from UGI regarding any planned service interruptions along with any other pertinent information.

 Upon completion of the West High portion of the project, the work will shift to South Cherry and West Stiegel St., and then to South Penn St. from West Stiegel northward to West High St. Work associated with the abandonment of the old gas mains will occur at several intersections upon completion of the new main installations.
 This work will last approximately 2 months.
-There will be no street closures associated with this portion of the project.
+There will be no overnight work or full street closures associated with this portion of the project.
 Adjacent residents and businesses will be receiving direct notifications from UGI regarding any planned service interruptions along with any other pertinent information.